-2. Obligatory salary range disclosure
+2. Obligatory disclosure of salary ranges

-3. Mandatory categorized pay data reports
+3. Mandatory pay data reports

 A rising trend in pay transparency is the requirement of a regular pay-data report by employers.
-These reports must include pay data based on different categories such as gender, race, ethnicity and experience across job categories and salary bands, creating an opportunity to expose pay inequities and reveal opportunities for growth.
+These reports must include pay data based on different categories such as gender, race, ethnicity and experience across job categories and salary ranges, creating an opportunity to expose pay inequities and reveal opportunities for growth.

 How to get ahead